dandalpiaz/bookmarks-startpage/README.md

 - Use ?start=
 - Use aria-live for form submit success
 - Add a 'Discard Changes' button?
-- Add linking.page user customizations
-    - Use summary/details section
-    - Save data to browser sync?
-    - Colors, column width, fonts
+- Add option for column width, masonry?
 - Add help text to popup.html

 ### Later